tejasvi/DeepDecibel/README.md

 <img src="https://github.com/tejasvi/AI_Hackathon/raw/master/genesis/planned.svg?sanitize=true">

-* The problem scope can be extended to object level reseasoning in images.
+* The problem scope can be extended to object level reasoning in images.
 This will provide more context to the description by using videos along with audio.

 ## Implementation